rainforestapp/mc.uploader/readme.md

 ![](https://media.giphy.com/media/hxc32veg6tbqg/giphy.gif)

 A tool to upload markdown files with frontmatter to contentful.
+This is the first release, if you find an issue or would like a feature added, please open an issue.

 ## Installation